badlydrawnrob/data-playground/head-first/sql/__notes__/07-multi-table-design/03-database-diagram.md

     + `(contact_id)` is optional

 The [`FOREIGN KEY`](https://www.postgresql.org/docs/current/ddl-constraints.html#DDL-CONSTRAINTS-FK) statement is only needed in Postgres when creating a foreign key with more than one column.

+### Deleting a row

+If you try to delete a foreign key row, within a parent table, you're going to have problems my friend.

+- You _must_ delete it's linked child table rows first.